zkrising/Tachi/docs/docs/codebase/import/sessions.md

 any two successive scores, the session is marked as terminated and a new bucket of scores is created.

-For every bucket of scores we have, we iterate over the scores inside the bucket, and compare them against the users' current PB.
-Since PBs are updated *after* sessions are processed, this means we are processing them against their past PBs.

-!!! bug
-	If a user ends up making sessions in the past, this step will compare against their current PBs - instead of the PBs they would've had at the time of that session.

-Once we have compared all the scores against the PBs, we can create a session from it.
+Once we have gotten all the scores we can create a session from them.
 We need to generate a random name (we have some stuff in `src/datasets` for this).

 We also need to calculate statistics for this session,